 And so The Breeze got its name.

 As the winner of the contest to name the college’s first regular student newspaper, Cleveland earned $2 for her entry, which barely beat out The Campus Cat by a coin toss.
 Since its first publication on Dec.
-2, 1922, The Breeze has weathered name and format changes, funding revocations and management up-heavals, all the while endeavoring to provide students, faculty and staff and outlet for news and opinions for almost 90 years.
+2, 1922, The Breeze has weathered name and format changes, funding revocations and management up-heavals, all the while endeavoring to provide students, faculty and staff an outlet for news and opinions for nearly 100 years.

 The Breeze has grown from a four-column, four-page weekly publication with few illustrations and fewer photos, to a 20-plus page broadsheet newspaper published weekly with full-color photos and graphics enhanced by the latest software technology.
 Whereas now the paper is distributed to more than 90 locations on and off campus, the paper originally was distributed to women on the way out of the dining hall, according to Bertha McCollum Moore, an assistant editor during The Breeze’s first year.